divyakalidindi/redux-project/README.md

-# Readme for HW 4
+# Readme for HW 5part 2 edits!
 ### Site hosted at divyablog.surge.sh

 I built a blog platform using React+Redux, creating an App that could list posts, edit and show individual posts, as well as create new posts.